Advanced Unsaturated Soil Mechanics and Engineering

 Part 1: Physical and Flow Characteristics of Unsaturated Soils 1.
 Basic Physics, Phases and Stress State Variables 2.
 Measurement and Control of Suction: Methods and Applications 3.
 Flow Laws, Seepage and State-Dependent Soil-Water Characteristics Part 2: Collapse, Swelling, Strength and Stiffness of Unsaturated Soils 4.
 Collapse and Swelling Caused by Wetting 5.
 Measurement of Shear Strength and Shear Behaviour of Unsaturated Soils 6.
 Measurement of Shear Stiffness Part 3: State-Dependent Elasto-Plastic Modelling of Unsaturated Soils 7.
 A State-Dependent Elasto-Plastic Critical State-Based Constitutive Model Part 4: Field Trials and Numerical Studies in Slope Engineering of Unsaturated Soils 8.
 Instrumentation and Performance: A Case Study in Slope Engineering 9.
 Engineering Applications for Slope Stability

 Charles W.W.
 Ng has published widely on the behaviour of unsaturated soils and slopes, on applications of centrifuge modelling and on the soil-structure engineering of piles, barrettes, tunnels and deep excavations.
-In 2005 he was elected as Overseas Fellow at Churchill College, Cambridge University.
-He is Professor of Civil Engineering at Hong Kong University of Science and Technology where he is also Director of the Geotechnical Centrifuge Facility and Associate Dean of Engineering.
+He is Chair Professor and Associate Vice-President for Research and Development at Hong Kong University of Science and Technology; and President of the International Society for Soil Mechanics and Geotechnical Engineering (2017-2021).